UC MBA Structure

 Structure of classes and timetable

 Our flexible learning format balances the needs of busy individuals while maximizing networking and cohort building in the MBA programme.
-We, therefore, have an increasing number of students joining us from across Aotearoa New Zealand.
-Most courses (excluding Agile and Innovation-driven Leadership and the Creative Challenge) follow the following format:
+You can join our programme and study with us from anywhere in Aotearoa New Zealand.
+Most courses follow the following format:

 - Twelve weeks of class with a one-week break during the term.